By Mark Drake

 By default, Postgres uses a concept called “roles” to handle authentication and authorization.
 These are, in some ways, similar to regular Unix-style accounts, but Postgres does not distinguish between users and groups and instead prefers the more flexible term “role”.

-Upon installation, Postgres is set up to use ident authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
+Upon installation, Postgres is set up to use peer authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
 If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.

 The installation procedure created a user account called postgres that is associated with the default Postgres role.
 In order to use Postgres, you can log into that account.